yshirai999/Hangman-Challenge/readme.md

 This repository contains multiple agents, training and evaluation pipelines, and a hybrid architecture combining affix-based heuristics with machine learning to play the hangman gain on a dictionary of 50000 words (test set).
 The agents are trained on a similar by disjoint dictionary of 200000 words (training set).

+Note: this challenge was originally inspired by a recruiting process and has been anonymized for general sharing.

 ## Final Result

 The agent "Subpattern_Greedy" achieved a 27.5% win rate on the test set.
 The final strategy integrated affix-aware subpattern matching, fallback logical reasoning, with affixes estimated on the training dictionary.
 Despite operating under constrained black-box conditions, the approach demonstrated significant gains over baseline frequency methods and exploratory agents.